 Though the majority of registered voters in Florida were Democrats, it continued to support Republican presidential candidates through 2004, except in 1976 and 1996, when the Democratic nominee was from the South.

-Between 1980 and 2010, the center of population of Florida has moved less than 5 miles (8 km) to the east and approximately 1 mile (1.6 km) to the north.
+Between 1980 and 2010, the center of population of Florida moved less than 5 miles (8 km) to the east and approximately 1 mile (1.6 km) to the north.

-In 1981, Florida mangrove plant communities covered an estimated 430,000 to 540,000 acres in Florida.
+In 1981, Florida mangrove plant communities covered an estimated 430,000 to 540,000 acres (1,700 to 2,200 km) in Florida.

 In 1984, Florida approved its lottery by amending the constitution.

-From 1988 to 2007, there were 800 federal corruption convictions in Florida, more than any other state.
+From 1988 to 2007, Florida had 800 federal corruption convictions, more than any other state.

 In 1988, English was affirmed as the state's official language in the Florida Constitution.